 These can be a great way to make friends and feel like you are part of a community.
 If you're ever feeling homesick, don't hesitate to reach out to your family and friends back home through social media or video chat platforms like Skype or WeChat.

 Another concern for Chinese students is adjusting to the culture shock of being in a foreign country.
-From the food to the weather, everything can be different from what you're used to at home.
+Everything can be different from what you're used to at home, from the food to the weather.
 One way to ease the transition is by seeking out familiar foods and experiences.